Follow the Drinkin' Gourd

 Follow the Drinking Gourd is an African-American folk song first published in 1928.
 The "drinking gourd" is another name for the Big Dipper asterism.
-Folklore has it that enslaved people in the United States used it as a point of reference so they would not get lost during their journey of escape to the North and to freedom.
+Enslaved people in the United States used it as a point of reference so they would not get lost during their journey of escape to the North and to freedom.

-According to legend, the song was used by a conductor of the Underground Railroad, called Peg Leg Joe, to guide some fugitive slaves, and many of the lyrics are simply cartographic directions to advise the runaways on their escape route.
+The song was used by a conductor of the Underground Railroad, called Peg Leg Joe, to guide people escaping enslavement, and many of the lyrics are simply cartographic directions to advise the runaways on their escape route.
 While the song may possibly refer to some lost fragment of history, the origin and context remain a mystery.

 A more recent source challenges the claim that the song helped free anyone from slavery, as no pre-1910 reference to it has ever been found.

 History

 Texas Folklore Society and H. B. Parks

 Follow the Drinking Gourd was collected by H. B. Parks, an entomologist and amateur folklorist, in the 1910s.
 Parks reported that Peg Leg Joe, an operative of the Underground Railroad, had passed as a laborer and spread the song to different plantations, giving directions for slaves to escape.
 The song was published by the Texas Folklore Society in 1928.
 (The cover spells the title "Foller de Drinkin' Gou'd.")